stevecondylios/meetups-not-near-you/README.md

 # Find Online Meetups on Any Topic

-With local Data Science meetups cancelled, I sought to find where in the world has upcoming online meetups on the topic - and find I did!
+With local Data Science meetups cancelled, I sought to find where in the world had upcoming *online* meetups - and find I did!

 Some have some spectacular speaker line-ups, including some of the world's best in natural language processing, image classification systems, reinforcement learning in robotics, forecasting and a lot on more niche topics! - much more variety than I would ever have access to locally.

-Many of these meetups are intended for a smallish (<300) audiences, so some are fairly unpolished, which, IMHO, adds to the enjoyment of pilfering through them for hidden teasures, and the kind of frank discussion not possible in wider forums.
+Many of these meetups are intended for a smallish (<300) audiences, so some are fairly unpolished, which, IMHO, adds to the enjoyment of pilfering through them for hidden teasures, and offers the kind of frank discussion not possible in wider forums.

 As PG once [alluded to](https://www.youtube.com/watch?v=3mAd5LJFdb4#t=25m43s), after audiences become sufficiently large, speakers will cease speaking frankly:

 <br>